prathamesh220/Code_IT_2018/Figure_7/ReadMe.md

 commands Q.sa1;

-You should see a outful file Q7b.tab or Q7a.tab;
+You should see a output file Q7b.tab or Q7a.tab;